-The request shall not contain a payload
+The request shall not contain a payload.

 Steps 10 and 11 (Optional): Process Roaming Status Cancellation Request

 The SCEF handles the request to delete Monitoring Event Subscription together with the 3GPP network entities.
 The SCEF responds to the IN-CSE with a response code of 204 NO CONTENT to acknowledge the Monitoring Event Subscription has been deleted.